BrendoSPinheiro/Scheduling-manager/README.md

 # desafio-backend-cubos

-## Sobre
+## About
-API REST para facilitar o gerenciamento de horários de uma clínica!
+REST API to facilitate a clinic's schedule management!

-## Bibliotecas, linguagem e Frameworks utilizados
+## Libraries, language and Frameworks used

 - Node.js
 - Express